lelandcope/grunt-vbump/README.md

 ### commit
 Do you wanna commit the changes ?

-### commitMessage
-If so, what is the commit message ?
-You can use `%VERSION%` which will get replaced with the new version.

 ### commitFiles
 An array of files that you wanna commit.
 You can use `['-a']` to commit all files.

 ### createTag
-Do you wanna create a tag ?
+Do you wanna create a tag?

 ### tagName
 If so, this is the name of that tag (`%VERSION%` placeholder is available).